FreddyZeng/bluekai-ios-sdk/README.md

 ```
 if you would like to provide the Apple IDFA.

 The (`initWithSiteId`) argument is the site id, which you would get from BlueKai.
+For any demo projects a site id of 2 can be used.

 The argument (`withAppVersion`) is the app version and is not necessarily the
 application version of the calling application.
 This is a value by